-The setting for Character spacing affects the spacing between characters.
+The Character option affects the spacing between characters.
 Values below 100% produce spacings that are closer together than normal, values above 100% produce spacings that are wider apart.

-The setting for Line spacing affects the spacing between lines in the same manner.
-Naturally, this setting is effective only for text that consists of multiple lines.
+The Line option affects the spacing between lines.
+This setting is effective only for text that consists of multiple lines.